deuts/airtable-json-export/README.md

 # Airtable Export to JSON

 A simple Python script to export multiple Airtable tables from the same base to JSON files using the [PyAirtable](https://github.com/gtalarico/pyairtable) library.
 It reads configuration from a single `airtable.json` file, making it ideal for batch exporting multiple tables into local `.json` files.

 ---

 ## 🔧 Features

-- No CLI arguments required — just run the script
+* No CLI arguments required — just run the script
-- Exports each Airtable table to its own file (e.g., `sites.json`, `contents.json`)
+* Exports each Airtable table to its own file (e.g., `sites.json`, `contents.json`)
-- Automatically creates output directories
+* Automatically creates output directories
+* Optionally includes Airtable record comments
-- Prints execution time per table and total script duration
+* Prints execution time per table and total script duration
-- Designed for automation (e.g., Cronicle or cron jobs)
+* Designed for automation (e.g., Cronicle or cron jobs)

 ---